appelc/Nkhotakota_camera_traps/README.md

 *NOTE:* the `--device` argument calls NVIDIA GPUs (highly recommended).
 If enabled on your system, reference the desired device here (e.g., 0, 1, 2).
 Note that CUDA must be enabled with darknet.
 If not using NVIDIA GPUs, omit the `--device` argument to run with CPUs.

-To create a Njobvu-AI project using the predictions from Step 7:
+To create an Njobvu-AI project using the predictions from Step 7:

 8. Ensure [Njobvu-AI](https://github.com/sullichrosu/Njobvu-AI) is installed locally
 9. Open `njobvu_project.py` in a text editor and update **njobvu_dir** (line 12) with the location of your local **Njobvu-AI-main** folder